 It’s neither fun nor productive to redo your work because you messed it up the first time.
 So do yourself a favor and keep your phone out of sight (and hearing).

 Minor distractions add up to a huge chunk of time.
 Every time you drop what you’re doing to check your phone, answer a Slack message, read social media notifications, or talk with a coworker, you’re not just losing four or five minutes -- it takes the average person 23 minutes to re-focus after a single interruption.

-Over the course of a day, you waste roughly two hours being distracted and recovering from those distractions.
+Over the course of a day, you waste roughly two hours being distracted and recovering from those productivity-killers.

 Eliminating interruptions takes some discipline.
 If your team uses Slack or another internal chat system to communicate, turn on “Do not disturb” while you’re in the zone.
 Politely shut down talkative coworkers by saying, “I’d love to talk, but I’m actually in the middle of something,” or “Let’s catch up later -- I’ve got a call I need to prepare for.”
 Switch off desktop notifications for Facebook, Twitter, and other social networks, and consider programs like RescueTime or StayFocusd to block time-wasting sites.

 Do you get the same questions from your prospects over and over?
 Instead of typing a new response each time, use the Templates app in HubSpot Sales to create email templates.
 You can instantly grab your standard reply, adapt it as needed, and send it off.

 Answering your prospects will take half as long as usual.
 Not only will you have more time, but they’ll appreciate the quick response -- and you can work smarter, not harder, to achieve better results.